-Koh Samui weather comes in three distinct seasons: dry, hot and rainy.
-Thailand is situated between the Tropic of Cancer and the Equator (slightly closer to the latter), making its climate warm and humid all year round.
-The humidity level is generally between 70 and 85 per cent, and the temperatures averages at around 28°C.
+Koh Samui weather is really pleasant most of the time.
+The climate in Samui comes in three distinct seasons: dry, hot and rainy.
+Thailand lies between the Tropic of Cancer and the Equator (slightly closer to the latter).
+This makes its climate warm and humid all year round.
+The humidity level stands between 70 and 85 per cent, and the temperatures averages at around 28°C.

-Located in the Gulf of Thailand, Koh Samui offers all that vacationers from cooler temperate countries could dream of regarding weather conditions.
-They are generally good year round, and the one thing you will rarely feel is cold.
-The optimum weather conditions can be enjoyed between December and August.
+Koh Samui offers all that vacationers from cooler temperate countries could dream of regarding weather conditions.
+They are generally good year round, and the one thing you will rarely feel here is cold.
+You can enjoy the optimum weather conditions in Koh Samui between December and August.

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour

 - Jungle Adventure

 - Sea Kayaking at Ang Thong Marine Park